somethingreallycool123/CuisineNet-Efficient/README.md

 # CuisineNet-Efficient
-a Deep Learning model to distinguish between various cuisines on a target compute budget
+A Deep Learning model to distinguish between various cuisines on a target compute budget